orca-zhang/influxdb-c/README.md

     ```

-- You can rapidly start writing serires by according to the following example.
+- You can rapidly start writing series by using one of the following examples:

 - Client configurations: